Crazy Over Dogs - All Dogs Matter

 The Facts of This Myth:

-Experts believe that dogs taste for grass is genetic and originates back to the beginning of the species.
-Then, the wolf pack, would eat the contents of the stomach of its prey ( things such as grass).
+Experts believe that dogs’ taste for grass is genetic and originates back to the beginning of the species.
+Then, the wolf pack would eat the contents of the stomach of its prey ( things such as grass).

 Dogs apparently like to eat grass.
 Eating enough of it causes irritation which causes vomiting.
 In most cases eating grass is not harmless, unless the grass has chemicals on it.
-As always, any severe symptoms, please check with your vet.
+As always, for any severe symptoms, please check with your vet.

 Myth 3: Dogs Mouths Are Cleaner Than Human Mouths: